-The National Gallery of Art’s financial position remained strong in fiscal year 2019.
-The Gallery achieved this through prudent management of its investment portfolio and expenses; strong support from Congress and the administration; and the generosity of private citizens, foundations, and corporations.
+The National Gallery of Art’s financial position improved significantly in fiscal year 2021 due to the favorable performance of the investment portfolio, combined with prudent management of expenses, strong support from Congress and the administration, and the continued generosity of private citizens, foundations, and corporations.

 Summarized financial information is shown below.
-The Gallery’s complete fiscal year 2019 audited financial statements, related notes, and the auditors’ reports thereon can be found on the Gallery’s website.
-The Gallery’s external auditors issued an unmodified opinion on the fiscal year 2019 financial statements and did not identify any material weaknesses, significant deficiencies, or areas of noncompliance with laws and regulations.
+The National Gallery’s complete fiscal year 2021 audited financial statements, related notes, and the auditors’ reports thereon can be found on the National Gallery’s website.
+The National Gallery’s external auditors issued an unmodified opinion on the fiscal year 2021 financial statements and did not identify any material weaknesses, significant deficiencies, or areas of noncompliance with laws and regulations.

 William W. McClure